Emergence of economic and social disparities through competitive gift-giving: Results

+Fig \ref{fig:gift_phase}A displays the phase diagram of the emergent social organizations against $r$ and $l$.
+The phases sequentially shift from ``band'' to ``tribe'' at $rl \simeq 0.25$, to ``chiefdom'' at $rl \simeq 1.0$, and eventually to ``kingdom'' at $rl \simeq 3000$.
+Here, phases are identified via $CV$ values.
+Fig \ref{fig:gift_phase}B indicates that the phase diagram remains almost unchanged (except for the kingdom phase), even when phases are identified via the relative error of the exponential and power law fittings.
+Moreover, Fig \ref{fig:gift_phase_N} shows that the phase boundaries at $rl \simeq 0.25$ and $1$ are independent of the population size $N$, whereas the condition for the emergence of the kingdom phase depends on $N$.

+The half-life of score distribution $\beta_s$ increases with $rl$ and converges to certain values depending on $N$ (Fig \ref{fig:gift_indices}E).
+Fig \ref{fig:gift_beta_s} illustrates the simulation results for different population sizes $N$ and suggests that the asymptotic values of $\beta_s$ are around $0.2 N$.

-The observed trend can be roughly explained as follows: Since gift transactions involve amplified reciprocation, economic disparity intensifies.
-As the economic disparity is sufficiently large, many individuals fail to reciprocate, and social disparity exacerbates.
-Hence, stronger disparities emerge for larger $rl$.
+The observed trend can be roughly explained as follows: Since gift interactions involve amplified reciprocation, economic disparity intensifies with $rl$.
+As the economic disparity becomes sufficiently large, many individuals fail to reciprocate.
+Thus, social disparity is exacerbated.
+Hence, stronger disparities emerge for larger values of $rl$.
 When economic disparity is extreme, an opulent monarch appears.
-The others earn scores only before they become debtors to the monarch, resulting in weak social disparities for the majority.
+The other people earn reputation scores only before they become debtors to the monarch, resulting in the social disparities among the vast majority diminishing.